Jason Michael: San Diego Chargers

 Michael was hired by the San Diego Chargers as the tight ends coach in 2011.

 Tennessee Titans

 On January 17, 2014, Michael was hired by the Tennessee Titans as their offensive coordinator under head coach Mike Mularkey.
 He moved to quarterbacks coach in 2016.

 Arizona Cardinals

 On February 14, 2018, Michael was hired by the Arizona Cardinals as their tight ends coach under head coach Steve Wilks.

 Indianapolis Colts

 On January 29, 2019, Michael was hired by the Indianapolis Colts as their tight ends coach under head coach Frank Reich.

 Philadelphia Eagles

 On January 27, 2021, Michael was hired by the Philadelphia Eagles as their tight ends coach under head coach Nick Sirianni.
 Michael and Sirianni worked together in Indianapolis.
+Michael was part of the staff that won Super Bowl LIX over the Kansas City Chiefs.

 Personal life

 Michael and his wife, Jamie, have one son, Wyatt, and a daughter, Charlie.